Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Dutch Defense

-Learn how to play the Dutch Defense, a chess opening that starts with 1.d4 f5 to prevent White from creating a perfect pawn center.
-Explore the main variations, key positions, traps and examples from chess history.
+The Dutch Defence is a chess opening characterised by the moves: 1. d4 f5 Black's 1...f5 stakes a claim to the e4-square and envisions an attack in the middlegame on White's kingside; however, it also weakens Black's kingside to some extent, especially on the e8-h5 diagonal.
+[1] Like its 1.e4 counterpart, the Sicilian Defence, the Dutch is an aggressive and unbalancing opening, resulting in .

 Video:
 [![](https://tse4.mm.bing.net/th?id=OVF.B%2bmwUX1LuTn1SEaF6XrDcA&pid=Api)](https://www.youtube.com/watch?v=-ykLK712xRM)